 Scenario: A drug dealer gets a cellphone to make drug deals.
 They sign a lease in your name, hook up electricity, and then go shopping for supplies all in your name.
 What do all of these have in common?
 Each of these requires a credit check.

 A credit check for the phone, a credit check for the lease, another for the utilities, and the last for the store's credit account.
 The real problem with identity theft isn't the thieves (who have always been there), it's the system that makes it so easy for them to get goods and services while leaving you with the bill.
-How does this happen!?

-Freezing Random Access to Your Credit Reports
+Freezing Your Credit Reports

 Thawing Your Report